danforthcenter/persistent_homology/README.md

 ```

 In the analysis1 directory, run the `bottleneck-distance-parallel.py`
-script to create an HTCondor job cluster file that will queue
+script to create HTCondor job cluster files for batches (default = 1000)
-`bottleneck-distance` jobs for all pairwise combinations of diagram
+of `bottleneck-distance` jobs for all pairwise combinations of diagram
 files.
+The output also includes an HTCondor DAG workflow that can be
+used to run all job batches automatically.

-`bottleneck-distance-parallel.py --dir ./diagrams --jobfile bd.condor.jobs --outdir ./condor`
+`bottleneck-distance-parallel.py --dir ./diagrams --jobname analysis1 --outdir ./condor`

 Submit the bottleneck-distance jobs to the HTCondor queue.

-`condor_submit bd.condor.jobs`
+`condor_submit_dag analysis1.dag`

 Check on your jobs using `condor_q`.
-Your jobs will share a common
-cluster ID and a separate process ID per job (e.g. 987.1, 987.2, etc.).
-When the jobs are done, the analysis1 will look like:
+When the jobs are done, the
+analysis1 directory will look like:

 ```
 - analysis1